AI4Finance-Foundation/FinRL-Meta/tutorials_python/README.md

 **Principles**:

-1) Do not define any function, and put the functins to .py out of tutorials_notebook and tutorials_python.
+1) Do not define any function, and put the functins to python files out of tutorials_notebook and tutorials_python.
-2) The first part is installing commands.
-Then the second part is copied from the corresponding .py from tutorials_python.
+2) The codes will be copied to the corresponding notebook in tutorials_python.

 ## File Structure